1. Does it bloat my prompt?

 No. Recall is capped by a hard character budget.
 Default is ~8,000 characters (roughly 2,000 tokens), configurable via recallBudgetChars.
 The budget is enforced at assembly time with per-section reservations.

 Yes, in layers.
-Exact content-hash dedup at every write.
-Background fuzzy scanner via Jaccard + substring.
-LLM consolidation can merge, update, or invalidate overlap.
-Semantic dedup at write time is In flight.
+Exact content-hash dedup runs at write time.
+Background fuzzy scanning catches near-duplicates.
+LLM consolidation can merge, update, or invalidate overlap while preserving provenance.

-Retrieval is hybrid (BM25 + vector + reranking via QMD), scoped to a strict character budget, ordered by a configurable pipeline.
-MMR-style diversity ranking inside a single recall is In flight.
+Retrieval is hybrid (BM25 + vector + reranking via QMD), scoped to a strict character budget, and ordered by a configurable pipeline.
+Recall X-ray shows which tier served each result and why.

 Remnic does not splice raw memories into your prompt.
 It builds one clearly-labeled section that the agent is instructed never to quote verbatim.
 Everything inside the section is governed by the recall budget.
 A typical injection for a focused technical query looks like this (anonymized):